Speaking Your Truth: Why the Ancient Egyptians weighed hearts, not brains

 That's why the Egyptians weighed the heart, not the brain.

-Maybe this ancient culture, with over 3,000 years of history — where people spoke Medu Netjer, the language of the Gods — knew something we've forgotten.
+Maybe this ancient culture, with over 3,000 years of history, where people spoke Medu Netjer, the language of the Gods, knew something we've forgotten.

-In their language, words weren't just communication.
-They were frequency.
-Vibration.
-Power.
 Each offering to the gods began with voice, spoken aloud.
-Voice was sacred.

-Three practices for finding your true voice
+A practice for finding your true voice

 FAQ